AudreyKremers/chat_node/README.md

-# chat_node_react
+# chat_node
-A chat with a connexion part create from scratch with Node JS/React JS/MongoDB/Express/Socket.io - Web dev training
+A chat with a connexion part create from scratch with Node JS/MongoDB/Socket.io - Web dev training

 ## Version beta
 It works but still be simple.